-The guidance on food safety management system for bakery and bakery products is based on Part II of Schedule 4 of Food Safety & Standards (Licensing & Registration of Food Businesses) Regulation, 2011 but is not intended replace any legal provision of Food Safety & Standard Act, 2006 & regulations thereunder.
+The guidance on a food safety management system for bakery and bakery products is based on Part II of Schedule 4 of Food Safety & Standards (Licensing & Registration of Food Businesses) Regulation, 2011 but is not intended replace any legal provision of Food Safety & Standard Act, 2006 & regulations thereunder.
 The bakery sector comprises the largest segment of the food processing sector in India.
-There are more than 2,000 organised or semi-organised bakeries producing around 1.3 million tonnes of the bakery products and 1,000,000 unorganised small-scale bakeries producing 1.7 million tonnes.
+There are more than 2,000 organized or semi-organized bakeries producing around 1.3 million tonnes of the bakery products and 1,000,000 unorganized small-scale bakeries producing 1.7 million tonnes.
 Bread and biscuits are the most popular bakery items and account for 80% of the total market.
-Key issues that the industry is facing include the need for improvements in hygienic practices as well as technology apart from availability of skilled manpower at all levels of bakery operations.
+Key issues that the industry is facing include the need for improvements in hygienic practices as well as technology apart from the availability of skilled manpower at all levels of bakery operations.

 The Scope of the guidance includes

 This document is applicable for food businesses involved in the bakery sector.
 The major activities in the bakery industry comprise of the following:

 - Manufacturing & packing of bakery products.

 All the above activities may or may not be carried by the same facility.
 Hence, based on their position in the food supply chain, a bakery industry could use the guidance document accordingly as per the operations applicable to them.
 This document provides guidance for FSMS implementation for the following bakery products.

 The specified requirements where compliance is essential and obligatory for food businesses and in such cases the word “shall” is used.
 In addition, certain good practices are also strongly advised for food safety operation & in such case “should” is used.

 ESTABLISHMENT – DESIGN AND FACILITIES

 Potential sources of contamination need to be considered before deciding on the location for a bakery as there is a need to minimize contamination and environmental pollution so it must be away from